InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/secure-innersource.md

 How to allow for a greater amount of SHARED code in the organizations depends a lot on the specific business domain, related regulations, and concerns identified in the initial meetings of the InnerSource task force as mentioned above.

-The following lists some common concerns that many organizations may have, and how to address them.
+Following are some common concerns that many organizations may have, and how to address them.

 ### Security measures or policies to prevent malicious access to shared repositories (and reduce the impact of the same)